yknothing/markdownload/README.md

 The Common Mark icon courtesy of https://github.com/dcurtis/markdown-mark

 ## Pricing
 This is an open-source extension I made *for fun*.
-It's intention is to be completely free.
+Its intention is to be completely free.
 It's free on Firefox, Edge and Chrome (and other Chromium browsers), but unfortunately for Safari there is a yearly developer fee, so I've decided to charge a small price for the Safari version to help cover that cost.